Doctor0Evil/World-of-Darkwood/README.md

     }}
 ```

-Outcomes must always thread back into `WorldMemoryCore`, `SanitySystem`, and `ContaminationSpiral`.[4][3]
+Outcomes must always thread back into `WorldMemoryCore`, `SanitySystem`, and `ContaminationSpiral`.

 ***

 ## Player Progression Model

-World‑of‑Darkwood defines a strict, anti‑exploit progression framework inspired by the original game’s skills and traits, but expanded into four clearly separated layers: attributes, skills, traits, and perks.[2][3]
+World‑of‑Darkwood defines a strict, anti‑exploit progression framework inspired by the original game’s skills and traits, but expanded into four clearly separated layers: attributes, skills, traits, and perks.

 ### Attributes (Innate Stats)